macadiz/react-simple-multilanguage/README.md

 # React simple multilenguage

-This project is a simple implementation of dictionaries for multilanguage applications using context
+This project is a simple implementation of dictionaries for multilanguage applications using React Context

 # Getting Started with Create React App